psu13/mutable-states/content/summer of dark souls.md

 3. Third, use your mid-game souls to pump mainly either STR or DEX, and secondarily VIT and END.

+4. Now upgrade a STR or DEX weapon on the normal path for maximum physical damage.
+This weapon will also be buffable using Magic Weapon and related to spells for a bit of extra oomph.
+Use this as a backup against the bosses that have more magic resistance or are just harder to kill with casting.

-4. Follow the Big Hat Logan story path so you can get his Crystal spells when you go through the Duke's Archives.
+5. Follow the Big Hat Logan story path so you can get his Crystal spells when you go through the Duke's Archives.
 Before Duke's the non-crystal versions of Soul Arrow, Soul Spear and Homing Soul Mass should get you through.
 You can use melee on mobs and the big spells on bosses.

-5. Pyromancy is always great.
+6. Pyromancy is always great.
 Farm extra souls to upgrade it.

 If you play this right, you can wipe out the tougher bosses in the game with just a few casts.
 Here is a spoiler-filled video as a demo: <a href="http://www.youtube.com/watch?v=Zp2SbbkPsi8">Spoiler video Spoiler video Spoiler video</a>.
 The fight starts at 13min in or so.